Baked potato: Variations

 Some people bake their potatoes and then scoop out the interior, leaving the skin as a shell.
-The white interior flesh can then be mixed with various other food items such as cheese, butter, or bacon bits.
-This mixture is then spooned back into the skin shells and they are replaced in the oven to warm.
+The white interior flesh can then be mixed with ingredients such as cheese, butter, or bacon bits, then spooned back into the skin shells and returned to the oven to warm and possibly brown.
 These are known variously as loaded potato skins, filled potatoes and twice-baked potatoes.

 In Great Britain, toppings or fillings include baked beans, curried chicken, coronation chicken, chili con carne, shredded cheese, tuna mayonnaise, and coleslaw.
-In Scotland, haggis is sometimes used as a filling for jacket potatoes.
+In Scotland, haggis is sometimes used.

 A variation is Hasselback potatoes, in which the potato is cut into thin slices almost down to the bottom, so that the potato still holds its shape, and is then baked in the oven, occasionally scalloped with cheese.
 The name "Hasselback" refers to the luxurious Hasselbacken hotel and restaurant in Stockholm, which originated this dish.